WHO IS REQUIRED TO TAKE THE INCOMING ENGLISH PLACEMENT EXAM?

 Exam waivers will automatically be given to students with TOEFL scores above 100 (iBT) and those who come from countries where English is an official language and are native English speakers.
 Students who have graduated from a four-year degree program or a graduate program in the US within the last twelve months may submit their transcripts directly to the Intensive English program and may be issued a waiver upon review.

-Please note: TOEFL waivers for the admissions process does not automatically waive the English Placement Exam requirement.
+Please note: TOEFL waivers for the admissions process do not automatically waive the English Placement Exam requirement.
 Students who have taken the SAT in lieu of the TOEFL for admission are required to take the English Placement Exam unless they meet one of the waiver criteria listed above.

 Where is the exam held?